baketti/CRUD-Products-and-Orders/README.md

 }
 ```
 Note: The PUT operation is not supported for orders, because orders cannot be updated but only deleted.
+Note: Admins cannot make orders, only users can do!

 ### Users